 Doctor of Philosophy (Ph.D.)

 Course Work: The student must complete a minimum of 36 credits, with at least 24 credits of course work and 12 credits of dissertation research.
 Twelve credits of course work must be at the 600 level or above.
-Course work completed to fulfill a Master's degree can be applied against this requirement; a) One seminar course (MEES 608 or equivalent) is required for each year in residence (on average); b) One approved Statistics course (600 level or higher); c) One graduate course representing significant interdisciplinary breadth, outside the student's specialization; d) One course or seminar in management, ethics or philosophy of science.
+Course work completed to fulfill a Master's degree can be applied against this requirement, up to a maximum of 16 credits.
+Required course work includes a) one seminar course (MEES 608 or equivalent) is required for each year in residence (on average); b) one approved Statistics course (600 level or higher); c) one graduate course representing significant interdisciplinary breadth, outside the student's specialization; d) one course or seminar in management, ethics or philosophy of science.

-Examinations: Formal applications for advancement to candidacy for the doctoral degree requires successful completion of both a Comprehensive Examination written and oral components and an oral Defense of the Dissertation Proposal.
+Examinations: Formal application for Advancement to Candidacy for the doctoral degree requires successful completion of both a Comprehensive Examination (written and oral components) and an oral Defense of the Dissertation Proposal.
 The Comprehensive Examination must be passed before the student can defend the Dissertation Proposal.
-An Oral Defense of the Dissertation will be conducted by the Research Advisory Committee and will be administered once all other degree requirements have been fulfilled.
+An Oral Defense of the Dissertation will be conducted by the Advisory Committee and will be administered once all other degree requirements have been fulfilled.

 Students may conduct their research in the laboratories and facilities of the College Park (UMCP), Baltimore (UMB), Baltimore County (UMBC), or Eastern Shore (UMES) campuses, in one of the laboratories of the University's Center for Environmental Studies (UMCES): the Chesapeake Biological Laboratory (CBL) at Solomons, Maryland; the Horn Point Laboratory (HPL) near Cambridge, Maryland; and the Appalachian Laboratory (AL) in Frostburg, Maryland; or at the Institute of Marine and Environmental Technology (IMET) in Baltimore.
 CBL and HPL are located on the Chesapeake Bay.
 They include excellent facilities for the culture of marine and estuarine organisms.
 Berthed at CBL are the University's research vessels.
 At HPL there are extensive marshes, intertidal areas, oyster shoals, tidal creeks, and rock jetties.
 AL, located in the mountains of western Maryland, specializes in terrestrial and freshwater ecology.
 On the campuses and at IMET are specialized laboratory facilities for environmental research, including microbiology; biotechnology; water chemistry; cellular, molecular, and organismal biology; and specialized facilities for remote sensing of the environment.
 Extensive field sites for environmental research are available through the University's agricultural programs and through cooperation with many other organizations in the state.